SeanTFarr/Coffee_Analysis/README.md

 - DataFrame creation for analysis
 - Data visualization

+I hope to answer
+- who are the top 5 countries for exporting, importing, and consuming coffee?
+- what has the growth been for these countries?
+- which country has seen the largest growth?

+I am sure there will be additional questions that will arise during the anaylsis.

 ## Data
 ### Data information

+The data covers the production, consumption, import, export, and re-export of coffee from 1990 to 2019 in ICO countries.

 Data was downloaded from the International Coffee Organization (ICO) website [ICO Data](https://www.ico.org/new_historical.asp)